TuanQuangNguyen91/Sales-prediction-for-Clinic/README.md

 # Sales prediction for Clinic
-The data in this repository is for practice purpose only.
+The data in this repository is aiming for practicing ARIMA model.